panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 Object.keys(exams).length; // => 2
 ```

-To determine the size of `exams`, you would have to pass through all the keys to determine the number of them.
+`Object.keys(exams)` returns an array with keys of `exams`.
+The size of `exams` is the number of keys this array contains.

-The map provides an alternative with the accessor property `size` counting the key-value pairs:
+The map provides a better alternative.
+The property `map.size` indicates the number of keys-values.

+Let's see how to use `size` on `examsMap`:

 ```javascript
 const examsMap = new Map([